Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: The numerical scheme

-As defined above, $\xoverline{s}$ denotes the arithmetic mean of the left and right entropies.
-Since $\varepsilon$ is not directly consistent with $0$ within a shock wave, we proceed as in \cite{Berthon2024a} and multiply it with the function $\psi$ from \cref{lem:helper_function_for_density}.
-We summarize the final expression of $S^q$, and some of its properties, in the following lemma. \begin{lemma} Let two given states $W_L \in \Omega$ and $W_R \in \Omega$.
-Further, let $S^q$ be given by
+As defined above, $\xoverline{s} = (s_L + s_R)/2$ is the arithmetic mean of the left and right entropy states.
+Since $\varepsilon$ is not consistent with zero within a shock wave, we proceed as in \cite{Berthon2025} and multiply it with the function $\psi$ from \cref{lem:helper_function_for_density} which ensures that the resulting discretization of $S^q$ is consistent with the source term $S^{(2)}(W)$, while preserving the well-balanced property.
+This is summarized in the following result.